Leeson Surname

 Leeson Last Name Statistics demography

-The religious adherence of those bearing the Leeson last name is predominantly Catholic (57%) in Ireland.
+The religious devotion of those bearing the Leeson last name is primarily Catholic (57%) in Ireland.

-In The United States Leeson are 10.26% more likely to be registered with the Republican Party than the national average, with 57.03% registered with the party.
+In The United States those holding the Leeson surname are 10.26% more likely to be registered Republicans than the national average, with 57.03% registered to vote for the political party.

 The amount Leeson earn in different countries varies markedly.
 In South Africa they earn 42.36% more than the national average, earning R 338,292 per year; in United States they earn 0.04% more than the national average, earning $43,165 USD per year and in Canada they earn 0.47% more than the national average, earning $49,918 CAD per year.